 We never use profiling (this means automatically processing personal data to evaluate certain personal aspects about an individual).

-Under the GDPR, we must always have a lawful basis for using personal data.
-The legal basis for the processing of your data can be:
+Under the GDPR, we must always have a lawful basis for using your personal data.
+We rely on the following grounds within the GDPR:

-a) Our legitimate interests – Where we rely on a legitimate interest to process your personal data our legitimate interest is as follows:
+a) Article 6(1)(f) – to process your personal data in pursuit of legitimate interests.
+Where we rely on a legitimate interest to process your personal data our legitimate interest is as follows:

-To provide the introduction service to both Clients, requiring care and Carers, providing the care as part of our business.
+To provide the introduction service to both Clients, requiring care and Carers, providing care.
 We process personal data to be able to provide these services.
 We need to understand the requirements of Clients and check the identity of Carers, their right to work, qualifications and experience.
-It is in the legitimate interest of all parties involved, Heritage Independent Living Ltd, the Client and the Carer we introduce, that Heritage Independent Living Ltd can process this personal data.
+It is in the legitimate interest of all parties involved, Heritage Independent Living Ltd, the Client and the Carer, that Heritage Independent Living Ltd can process this personal data.
 By providing us with your personal data, we are able to better understand your needs and expectations when it comes to the services we offer.
-This understanding means we can improve our services so they match your needs.
+This understanding means we can improve our services so they match your specific needs.

-c) To protect the vital interests of an individual – This is where we use your personal data to protect you (or someone else) where there is evidence of danger to your (or someone else’s) health and/or safety.
+b) Article 6(1)(d) – processing is necessary to protect the vital interests of an individual (normally where there is evidence of danger to your (or someone else’s) health and/or safety.

-d) To comply with a legal obligation – This is where you provide us with your personal data which we need to keep for our legal reasons (e.g. when you pay for our services we need to keep your transaction information to comply with our tax and financial reporting obligations).
+c) Article 6(1)(c) – processing is necessary for us to comply with a legal obligation – for instance so that we can demonstrate compliance with our regulatory framework and the law, or, for example where you pay for our services we need to keep your transaction information to comply with our tax and financial reporting obligations

 7. HOW LONG WILL WE KEEP YOUR PERSONAL DATA?